 FAQs about our co-op program options

 At UVic, learning extends beyond the classroom.
-Our co-operative education program (co-op) lets you gain up to 16 months of relevant work experience by alternating terms in class with paid work terms in jobs related to your field of study.
-Co-op is collaborative—students, employers and the university all play a part.
+Our co-operative education program (co-op) lets you gain up to 16 months of relevant work experience by alternating terms in class with paid work terms in jobs related to your field of study. > See co-op options available in your program area

 Exceeding national standards

 Through co-op, you'll:

 - try out different jobs working for employers in your field

 - graduate with a great résumé packed with relevant work experience